-As mentioned the concept of Cognitive Digital Twin, first defined in the context of smart robots by IBM as a way to represent the knowledge of the robot, an ensemble of robots on the shop floor, has been applied to the representation of the knowledge of a person, becoming a "subset" of the Personal Digital Twin of that person.
-As a matter of fact the CDT could express the only set of characteristics of a given person because that is the set relevant in a given context, like:
+As mentioned, the concept of Cognitive Digital Twin (first defined in the context of smart robots by IBM as a way to represent the knowledge of the robot and an ensemble of robots on the shop floor), has been applied to the representation of the knowledge of a person, becoming a "subset" of the Personal Digital Twin of that person.
+In fact, the CDT has the potential to express a given set of characteristics of a person that are relevant in a given context or situation.
+The following are some examples:

+Figure 10.
+The slide used by IBM in the presentation of the Cognitive Digital Twin concept at the Hannover Messe in 2018.
+The Cognitive part is seen as an add-on to the digital twin model and is used to make smart and flexible decisions in understanding the environment, as perceived through IOT data, and interact with it.
+Image credit: IBM

-- · knowledge management at a company level; - knowledge development in an education environment, like a college, university, training program - knowledge asset management at a personal level (what do I know, what should I know?) - as a trading asset in a business environment
+• Knowledge management at a company level;

+• Knowledge development in an educational environment, like a college, university, training program

+• Knowledge asset management at a personal level (what do I know, what should I know?)

+• As a trading asset in a business environment

-One should recognise that the management of "personal knowledge" is trickier than the management of a machine knowledge, be it a robot or an application AI based from the point of view of mirroring what that person knows in terms of exploitation of there knowledge, in other words mirroring that person's "executable knowledge".
+It is important to take note and recognize that the management of "personal knowledge" is trickier than the management of a machine knowledge (be it a robot or an Albased application).
+It is difficult to capture and portray, from the point of view of mirroring, what that person knows in terms of expoitation of thie knowledge-in other words, it is complicated to mirror a person's "executable knowledge."